-KoBoCollect can run on any Android device, whether tablet or phone, as long as they run Android 2.1 (which was released on January 2010).
-Web forms will run on any device, including iOS devices and laptops.
+KoBoCollect can run on any Android device, whether tablet or phone, as long as they run Android 2.1 (which was released on January 2010) or above.
+Web forms will run on any device, including Apple iOS devices and laptops.
 This article is about choosing the right mobile device for field data collection and applies to both Android devices and non-Android devices.

 Recommending devices for field data collection is difficult due to the large number of available devices, each with different features and advantages.
 When choosing a device you need to weigh the importance of screen quality, durability, battery capacity, camera (consider whether you'll need front-facing, back-facing, or both), internal storage and memory, internal sensors (GPS, movement), connectivity options (WiFi, cellular, BlueTooth, ...), weight, etc.